Trump 'strongly' denies Stormy Daniels affair

 The CBS interview on Sunday night brought the 39-year-old's long-simmering allegations of sex, hush money and intimidation to a national audience directly for the first time.

-Daniels told Anderson Cooper on CBS's "60 Minutes" that five years later she was approached by a man in a Las Vegas parking lot and warned to keep silent, after she had agreed to sell her story for $15,000.
+Daniels told Anderson Cooper on CBS's "60 Minutes" that five years later she was approached by a man in a Las Vegas parking lot and warned to keep silent.

-Her lawyer, Michael Avenatti, told MSNBC on Monday that his client is receiving "threats on a near-hourly basis" and that "she's certainly scared for her safety and the safety of her family."

 Trump's lawyer Michael Cohen has admitted paying Daniels $130,000 shortly before the 2016 election, but has not explained why.